Tjoosten/Website-scouts/readme.md

 - Run `npm install`.
 - test it by navigating to the source folder and run `gulp`.
 - Celebrate.

+### API

+There is a background api for the developers of this site.

+You can read the full documentation over [here]().

 ### Quickstart Gulp commands: